center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 ## Extended Fields

-The Nist 800-53 Revision 4 STIX data extends the controls format with the following properties:
+The NIST 800-53 Revision 4 STIX data extends the controls format with the following properties:

 | STIX field | type | description |
 |:-----------|:-----|:------------|